Dr. Ellie Zarrabian

 My personal healing journey began with my initiation into Sufism.
-I was six years old when I went on a school outing to a local museum in Tehran.
+Even though I was and still am deeply connected to my Jewish roots, when I was six years old I went on a school outing to a local museum in Tehran.
 Upon entering into a local museum, I was immediately drawn to a dimly lit room in the corner of the vast building.
 Leaving behind my class, I set off alone toward that room.
 As soon as I entered, I was overtaken by a profound state of awe.
 The room was dedicated to artifacts, clothes, and paraphernalia of ancient Dervishes (spiritual wayfarers) of Iran.
 Presumed lost by my teachers, I remained in that room for what seemed like hours, taking in as much as I could until I was found.

 After school, I rushed home and began asking my father as many questions as I could about the Sufis or the Dervishes of Iran.
 Under my father’s tutelage, I began learning about Sufism and the alchemical journey of the soul toward Love.